wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [EDGE - Early Decisions and Gameplay Enhancement](https://www.nexusmods.com/newvegas/mods/74921) - A complete overhaul of TTW, particularly focused on enhancing engagement and variety in DC’s early game.

 [JER - Just Enough Realism](https://www.nexusmods.com/newvegas/mods/69407) - A TTW wide rebalance mod.
-- Requires both the main file and the TTW patch on the main mod page.
+- Requires both the main file and the TTW patch provided on the main mod page.
 - Would <u>ONLY</u> recommend using this mod in conjunction with [Sweet's JER Patch](https://www.nexusmods.com/newvegas/mods/83034), paying special attention to [Sweet's specified load order](https://pastebin.com/NKbhdHSn) in relation to her other overhaul mods.

 [Point Lookout Reborn](https://www.nexusmods.com/newvegas/mods/85032) - Large overhaul of Point Lookout in an attempt to make it more enjoyable, level friendly, and to reward exploration.
 Includes new quests, enemies, locations, and more.